 1. Omnichannel marketing drives sales

 Retailers today have never had a better marketing toolkit.
-The rise of omnichannel marketing helps ecommerce merchants, brands, and retailers meet shoppers wherever they are.
+The rise of omnichannel retail helps ecommerce merchants, brands, and retailers meet shoppers wherever they are.

 2. Omnichannel marketing engages customers on an individual level

 Gavin Flood, senior director at marketing platform AdRoll, agrees.
 “Customers crave engagement.
-More and more, we not only want to feel known by the brands we support—we expect it,” Flood says.
+More and more, we not only want to feel known by the brands we support—we expect it,” he says.

-Brian Nagele, CEO of Restaurant Clicks, explains why omnichannel marketing is key to providing better personalization.
+Brian Nagele, CEO of Restaurant Clicks, says omnichannel marketing is key to providing better personalization.

 3. Omnichannel marketing makes shopping convenient for cross-platform shoppers